RobertoAyala2112/altran/README.md

 `$ node src/index`

-3- POST to /api/login (Postman app recommended) to generate and save a token as a cookie
+3- POST to /api/login (Postman app recommended) to generate and save a token as a cookie:

 http://localhost:3025/api/login